-Cosy Cot is exactly as you would expect when you first catch sight of it - gorgeously romantic and oozing warmth and cosiness.
+OUTSTANDING!
+Cosy Cot is as quintesssential an English country cottage there could ever be!
+Thatched, nestling in a sweet village, oodles of period features and totally mesmerising when inside.
+It is exactly as you would expect when you first catch sight of it - gorgeously romantic and oozing warmth and cosiness.
 Believed to date from the mid 17th century, a huge amount of love and care has gone into its restoration, resulting a stunning place to enjoy a memorable holiday with friends or family alike.

 Situated next to the historic village church with its Norman origins, you'll admire the lavish and elegant decor, all designed with guests comfort in mind as soon as you step inside.
 At the same time, every ounce of its original character and charm has been carefully preserved with special features such as the inglenook fireplace with its bressumer beam and the dining room with its vaulted ceiling.
 For an ancient cottage, Cosy Cot is surprisingly light, many of the rooms having triple aspect windows.
 The downstairs rooms have underfloor heating and the bedrooms have floorboards with restored, cast iron radiators, keeping guests warm and cosy during the cooler winter months.